Achrafhorri/alx-pre_course123/README.md

 My first readme
-we have to be up to date
+how to be up to date